Lickability/PinpointKit/README.md

-**PinpointKit** is an open-source iOS library in Swift that lets your your testers and user send feedback with annotated screenshots and logs using a simple gesture.
+**PinpointKit** is an open-source iOS library in Swift that lets your testers and users send feedback with annotated screenshots and logs using a simple gesture.

 ## Features